The Work Revolution is breaking down the boundaries between employment and entrepreneurship

 The transformation of work is not slowing down

 In the platform economy of the future, work will become fragmented into small units, and, in its current scope, no statistical information is available on the phenomenon.
-Based on the number of customers registered with the biggest companies providing invoicing services, there are already estimated to be several tens of thousands of “light entrepreneurs” in Finland.
+Based on the number of customers registered with the biggest companies providing invoicing services, it has been estimated that there are already almost a hundred thousand “light entrepreneurs” in Finland.

 New ways of working pose challenges for official monitoring measures